Brew Method

 What Is Melitta Cone?

 The typical cup leans toward clean, simple, balanced, and accessible.
-That is why the method makes sense for beginners who want inexpensive manual filter coffee, but it may disappoint you if you are looking for maximum flow-control nuance.
+That is why the method makes sense for beginners who want inexpensive manual filter coffee, but it may disappoint you if you want the high-precision control of a fast open cone.

 Specs At A Glance